erikj/presentations/risk-mgmt-devops/slides/devops.md

 - ensure that system has proper configuration (files, software, software versions, etc.) in automated fashion

-!SLIDE

-# Tools: Provisioners
+- Provisioners:
   - Puppet
   - Chef
   - Salt
   - Ansible
   - Shell scripts (*ad hoc*)

 <!-- developers and operations staff should be equally capable and confident in pushing updates (to dependencies, software, configuration) to operations -->